UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This XPath is used 8516 times, but only has 33 distinct strings.
+This value is used to highlight the archival collection related to the resource being described.
+Its availability encourages users to further explore the archival collection by giving them a link to the finding aid.

 Justification
 ^^^^^^^^^^^^^

-This value is used to highlight the archival collection related to the resource being described.
-Its availability encourages users to further explore the archival collection by giving them a link to the finding aid.
+The URL is kept to encourage users to explore the physical archival collections in addition to the digital collection.

 XPath
 ^^^^^